 Until recently, choosing the best revascularization procedure was relatively straightforward:

-- If you had one or two lesions threatening to cause a heart attack, angioplasty and stenting (percutaenous coronary intervention, or PCI) would be recommended.
+- If you had one or two lesions threatening to cause a heart attack, angioplasty and stenting (percutaneous coronary intervention, or PCI) would be recommended.

 - If severe atherosclerosis was present throughout your left anterior descending (LAD) artery and other arteries in your heart, coronary artery bypass grafting (CABG) would be advised.